-Elisabeth JUNGWIRTH never learned a trade or profession — she remained unmarried and lived with her mother.
-Almost a year after the Nazis took over Austria she was admitted to the Salzburg State Asylum on February 8, 1939.
+On February 8, 1939, almost a year after the Nazis took over Austria, Elisabeth JUNGWIRTH was admitted to the Salzburg State Asylum.
 She was one of 68 patients who were deported from there to the Hartheim Castle killing center near Linz on April 16, 1941 — where they were all murdered.
 As with all the other victims of the Nazis’ secret »T4«1 program, the death of the 57 year old Elisabeth JUNGWIRTH was not recorded in the Salzburg police registration files.
-Elisabeth’s mother and sister survived the terror years in Salzburg and died there at age 84 in 1947.
+Elisabeth’s aunt Anna Maria survived the terror years in Salzburg and died there at age 84 in 1947.

 |Chiemgaustraße 7||172m||Rudle, Walter|